How to Build Up Your Business Credit Score

 As with your personal credit reports, you can request copies of your business credit reports from the three major credit reporting agencies.
 You will request it almost the same way as your personal report, the only difference is you will have to input the name of your business and the city and state where the business is located.

 It is imperative you review all three credit reports for accuracy and errors.
 If you do find any errors, you will need to dispute them with each of the bureaus.
 Much the same as you would for your personal credit history.
-You can find the step-by-step procedure for disputing inaccurate information in our very detailed credit repair article.
+You can find the procedure for disputing inaccurate information in our complete directory of credit repair articles.

 One major difference between business and personal credit reports is that everyone has access to your business report.
 Reason being is that lenders or potential customers may want to determine your business's reliability before working with you.
 Further stressing the fact you should review your report for any inaccurate information on a regular basis.